AndreyTeets/DotNetDBTools/README.md

-<h1 align="center">DotNetDBTools</h1>
+<h1 align="center"><a href="https://github.com/AndreyTeets/DotNetDBTools">DotNetDBTools</a></h1>

+# What is DotNetDBTools?
-DotNetDBTools is a set of libraries to define and deploy relational databases throughout their evolution using database as code approach.<br/>
+DotNetDBTools is a set of libraries to define and deploy (publish migrate) relational databases throughout their evolution using database as code approach.<br/>
 Or in other words - state-based (declarative) database version control tools.<br/>
 It provides the means to conviniently describe database structure for supported DBMS's as c# code or as sql in a declarative way, to analyze that structure and the means of publishing it to the selected DBMS with automatic differences calculation between what's being published and what's currently in the DBMS now.<br/>
 Agnostic description for standard sql objects (Tables, Views, Indexes, Triggers) is also supported (as c# code only) and can then be used to publish to any supported DBMS.

-## More details
+## How it works
 Differences are calculated on the idea of assigning unique identifiers to each object (table, column, foreign key, function, e.t.c.) in database description (and saving them in DBMS as well) and then creating new objects during publish if there's no record of this identifier in DBMS now, altering only changed properties of this object (like changing name for a table, or changing data type for a column) if there's a record of this identifier in DBMS now and dropping objects if object was deleted in description but still exists in DBMS.
 Identifiers are there to provide a reliable mapping between what's in the description and what's in DBMS because it can't be done with names which often change.

 ## Example database structure description as c# code